Carol Mildred Harford, 97

 Softly in the morning, you heard a gentle call you took the hand God offered you and quietly left us all...

+Carol was a long-time member of South Warren Community Church.
+She loved to travel and square dance.
+In later years she enjoyed putting puzzle together.

+Carol is survived by her children: Randy (Vickie) Harford and Shirley (Gary) Lenox; siblings: Harold Allis and Gladys Cobb; sister-in-law Alice; brother-in-law Ethan Doane; 12 grandchildren; 24 great-grandchildren; several great great grandchildren; and several nieces and nephews.
+She is predeceased by her parents, husband John Harford, son John Harford, brothers: Robert and Leon Allis, sisters Donna Doane and Alberta Allis Baldwin, sisters-in-law Darlene and Juanita Allis, grandsons Jack Lenox and John Harford, 1 great and 2 great great grandchildren.

-A period of visitation will be held from 10 to 11 a.m. on Thursday, July 15 at the Sutfin Funeral Chapel, 273 S. Main St., Nichols.
-A memorial service and celebration of her life will follow at 11 am.
-Carol will be laid to rest at Valley Home Cemetery in Windham, Pennsylvania, following the service.
+A period of visitation will be held on Thursday, July 15 from 10 to 11 am at the Sutfin Funeral Chapel, 273 S. Main St., Nichols.
+A celebration of her life will follow at 11 am.
+Carol will be laid to rest at Valley Home Cemetery in Windham, PA following the service.
 Memories and condolences may be shared by visiting her guest book at www.sutfinfuneralchapel.com.

 (0) comments